ZanePearton/Vectron-Blockchain/README.md

-# vectron: A Simple JavaScript Blockchain Implementation
+# Vectron: A Simple JavaScript Blockchain Implementation

 This project is a simple implementation of a Blockchain in JavaScript.
 It includes all the basic functionalities of a blockchain system, such as creating transactions, mining new blocks, and validating the blockchain.